changtaoshuai/Marketing_Analytics/README.md

 ```
 #### Create train-validating-test split

-In predictive modeling, train-test split is essential.
-I split data on a 80-10-10 basis.
+The next step was to create a train-validating-test split data on a 80-10-10 basis.
+I trained the models on train set, selected hyperparameters on validating set, and compared models on test set.

 ```python
 df['ML_group']   = np.random.randint(100,size = df.shape[0])